Pre-Med, Pre-Dental, Pre-Veterinary, Pre-Optometry

 - Additional high school science course work is strongly recommended.

 Students not meeting these requirements will be admitted into the College and major of their choice as specified on their UT admission application.
-After achieving a 3.0 or higher UT grade point average, students may apply to the Pmed/Pdent Adviser for admission into the program.
 Students with weak high school backgrounds, especially in math and sciences areas, are encouraged to enter the Quest program for the first year and take courses to strength these skills areas.
 Continuing UT students seeking admission into the Pmed/Pden/Pvet program must have a 3.0 cumulative UT GPA and have completed CHEM 1090 or 1230 and MATH 1320 or higher with a grades of B or better in both the chemistry and math courses.
 After meeting these criteria, students are encouraged to meet with the Pmed/Pdent/Pvet Adviser to discuss admission into the program.

 Admissions - Transfer Students

 For transfer students must have a minimum of a 3.0 higher education grade point average to be accepted directly into the program.
 Transfer students not meeting these requirements will be admitted into the College and major of their choice as specified on the UT admissions application.
 After achieving a 3.0 or higher UT grade point average, students may apply to the Pmed/Pdent Adviser for admission into the program.
 Transfer students are encouraged to refer to the college for general information regarding Transfer Students.

 Pre-professional School Admission Requirements